haydenbetts/Random-Poetry-Scraper/README.md

 # CorpusGenerator

-**English Poetry Corpus Generator** is a command line gem which returns the text of poems scraped from the Poetry Foundation website.
-You can read these texts in terminal for pleasure, or consume them into your own application.
-The Poetry Foundation tags poets by Poet's **Birthdate**, **School/Period**, and **Poet's Region**.
-You can subset the corpus of poems returned using these criteria.
+**English Poetry Corpus Generator** is a command line gem which returns any number of random poems scraped from poemhunter.com.
+You can consume the poems as JSON, or read them in your terminal.

 ## Installation